 account reduces.
 The latest file copy is used to compute your quota.
 The previous versions of files are stored free.

 I have deleted some unwanted files / folders from my IDrive account, yet the 'Total storage space used' remains unchanged.
 Why?

 The 'Total storage space used' information is not displayed in real-time, but computed on a periodical basis.
 For updated information, click on .
 For accounts with a large number of files the process may take a while.

 How do I locate files / folders in my IDrive account?

 To locate files / folders backed up to your IDrive account, enter the search term (full or partial file / folder name) on the 'Restore' tab and press the 'Enter' key.
 Entries matching the search criteria are displayed and can be restored.

 What is the Archive Cleanup feature and how does it work?

-The Archive Cleanup feature lets you match the contents in your IDrive account with your Mac.
-This is a useful option if you have removed data from your computer and wish to do the same automatically from your account.
+The Archive Cleanup feature lets you match the contents in your IDrive account with the data in the current backup set on your Mac.
+This is a useful option if you have removed data from your computer and wish to do the same automatically from your IDrive account.

 Note: Archive Cleanup is not supported for USB and network mounted drives.